wt08/charleston_roots/planning/wksht.md

 As a user, I should be able to delete an account.
 As a user, I should be able to save my favorite recipes.

-## Ideas

-Map with farm locations/times.
-Opt in alerts about farmers markets.
-Recipe ingredient scanner for local produce.
-Enter zipcode upon entry, gives next/closest farmers market.
-Input produce that you bought/plan to buy, outputs possible recipes.
-Calendar w/ all farmers markets on there
-Sign in to save your fav recipes

 ## Models

 User